 MDEQ News Release - Feb.
 6, 2019 - The Michigan Department of Environmental Quality (MDEQ) has scheduled additional sampling of the Allen Creek Drain Storm Sewer to Help Asses Local Water Quality Concerns.

-Groundwater in parts of Washtenaw County, including some areas in the city of Ann Arbor and Ann Arbor and Scio townships, is polluted with the industrial solvent 1,4-dioxane due to Gelman Sciences', now Pall Life Sciences (PLS), improper disposal of wastewater containing the chemical between 1966 and 1986.
+Groundwater in parts of Washtenaw County, including some areas in the City of Ann Arbor and Ann Arbor and Scio township, is polluted with the industrial solvent 1,4-dioxane due to Gelman Sciences', now Pall Life Sciences (PLS), improper disposal of wastewater containing the chemical between 1966 and 1986.
 As a result of their actions, the chemical seeped through soil and rock layers into the groundwater and has since spread.

-Ann Arbor's drinking water is safe, as no 1,4-Dioxane has ever been detected to date in the municipal drinking water supply.
+It is important to note, however, that 1,4-Dioxane has never been detected to date in Ann Arbor's drinking water supply.